Manaslu Circuit Trek in Monsoon: Complete Guide for Rainy Season Trekking

 After looking at both the benefits and the challenges, the honest answer is this: it depends on the kind of trekker you are.

-If capturing the Himalayas in a different light is your goal, the monsoon sounds good for you.
+If capturing the Himalayas in a different light is your goal, the rainy season is an ideal pick.

 Frequently Asked Questions